 The debate over how best to finance Australian higher education finally came to a head in the late 1980s, following publication of the Report of the Committee on Higher Education Funding (commonly known as the Wran Report).
 Although the Wran Committee had considered several potential funding schemes, it ultimately proposed a radical system in which students would pay tuition financed through income-contingent loans provided by the government.

 The Wran Report proved to be of particular interest to the Australian Prime Minister, Robert Hawke.
 The government’s fiscal position seemed to demand that educational financing be overhauled, but there was no consensus on how best to do this.
 Could the Prime Minister convince his Australian Labor Party to abandon the free-education plank in its platform?
 And even if he could, how could he be sure that the Wran Committee’s strategy was the right one and that its recommendations were workable?
 Would following an American model of full tuition for higher education and government-guaranteed student loans make more sense?
 These were just a few of the questions that the Prime Minister confronted as he contemplated new approaches for financing higher education in Australia.

 The Doctoral Seminar in Business History

-This seminar offers students access to the latest business history research and introduces them to qualitative and quantitative research methodologies employing historical materials.
-It provides a broad understanding of the main themes in global business history of the last two centuries.
-Over the course of the Seminar, students also design, research and write a paper that will employ either quantitative analysis of a historical database or qualitative research on primary materials on business history.
+This seminar offers students access to the latest business history research.
+It provides a broad understanding of the main themes in business history of the last two centuries.
+Over the course of the Seminar, students also design, research and write a paper that will make use of primary research materials on business history.
 They are introduced to, and often base their research paper on, the unique historical collections held by the Baker Library.